Goju-Ryu/DTU-4.semseter-CDIO-gr.3/README.md

 ```
 protoc.bat(for windows) or protoc.sh(for linux)
 ```
-to set up grpc and then clean and compile
+found under 'src/python/proto', to set up grpc and then clean and compile

 if this is not working and you are on a windows computer you can try
 - installing bash in your terminal